scipy-conference/scipy_proceedings/papers/00_greenfield/00_greenfield.rst

 Daniel K Inoue Solar Telescope ..............................

-This telescope is using ASDF for much of the early data product to hold the metadata for a combined set of data involving up to many thousands of files.
-Also held in the ASDF file is the World Coordinate System information for all the referenced data.
+This telescope is using ASDF for much of the early data products to hold the metadata for a combined set of data which can involve many thousands of files.
+Furthermore, the World Coordinate System information is stored using ASDF for all the referenced data.

 Vera Rubin Telescope (for World Coordinate System interchange) ..............................................................